djechlin/djechlin.github.io/_posts/2013-06-01-nycpublic-hackathon.md

 ---
-title: Good hackathons start with problems, not with solutions
+title: NYCPublic Hackathon - Starting with a problem, not a solution
 layout: post
 category: personal
 ---